koskenni/twol/docs/intro.rst

   ka{tØ}oll{aä}:katØolla

 One can readily see that the three ways to represent examples are equivalent.
-Examples are edited as a text file, but for further processing, they are compiled into a FST using the ``ex2fst`` module.
+The first format (space-separated pair symbol strings or PSTR) is used by the twol programs.
+Examples are processed into that format by the programs that produce the morphophonemic representations, but such files can be also edited and extended as ordinary text files.
+A PSTR file can also be compiled into a FST using the ``twol-examples2fst`` program.

 .. _rule-formalism: